-- 5.1.1 Explain which project management activities are important to include in the transition plan - 5.1.2 Explain which milestones are important in the transition - 5.1.3 Explain how to deal with resistance to change
+- 5.1.1 Explain how some project management activities are transferred to the Scrum Master role after the transition to Scrum. - 5.1.2 Identify what can go wrong when transitioning to Scrum. - 5.1.3 Explain how to deal with resistance to change

-5.2 Self-organisation
+5.2 Self-management

-- 5.2.1 Explain what self-organisation means and how project management is shared - 5.2.2 Explain what it means to have a cross-functional team

-5.3 Agile requirements and proper environment
+- 5.2.1 Explain what self-management means for a team - 5.2.2 Explain what it means to have a cross-functional team - 5.3 Agile Requirements and Proper Environment

-- 5.3.1 Explain what changes in culture need to be made before adopting Agile - 5.3.2 Explain what physical changes need to be made before adopting Agile
+5.3.1 Explain what changes in culture must be made before adopting Agile